DevStill/git-hello-world/README.md

 # hello-world
 Hello World repository for Git tutorial

-This repository is built step by step in the tutorial.
+This repository is built step by step in this tutorial.

 #
 Check status of files in repository